Lower Waihopai Valley directly west of the township of Blenheim.

 Topography: Even flat site with a very slight northerly aspect.

 Regional characteristics and contribution to uniqueness of flavours:

-Predominantly sourced from a single vineyard near the Waihopai Valley Valley using clone 115 with 17 per cent whole cluster added to the fermentation.
+Sourced from a single vineyard near the Waihopai Valley using clone 115 with 18 per cent whole cluster added to the fermentation.

 During maturation the barrels were regularly tasted until the right balance was achieved (ten months).
 During this time in oak, the young wine completed malolactic fermentation.
 The wine was then carefully extracted from oak, blended and prepared for bottling.